AaronV-T/AutoBiographer/README.md

  - Damage dealt and taken; healing dealt to self, healing dealt to others, and healing taken.
  - Deaths by creatures, environment, pets, and other players.
  - Duels won and lost to each player.
- - Items looted or acquired by other methods.
+ - Items created, looted, purchased, or acquired by other methods.
  - Miscellaneous stats:
    - Jumps.
  - Money gained from auction house, looting, mail, merchants, quests, and trade.